 - Gain skills to counsel patients regarding long term gynecologic outcomes, including sexual functioning and obstetrical risks, outcomes and best mode of delivery

-Eligible candidates should have completed at least 3 years of general surgery or urology, or 4 years of gynecological training at an ACGME-approved (or equivalent) residency.
+Eligible candidates should have completed at least three years of general surgery or urology, or four years of gynecological training at an ACGME-approved (or equivalent) residency.

 - Be fully licensed physicians in good standing in their home country